yar0d/mausritter-sheet/README.md

 - Drag'n'drop in grit.
 - Drag'n'drop in bank, retrieving item from bank cost 1% of its price.
 - History of dices and other actions.
+- Save and load whole sheet from local storage.
+10 slots are available.

 See [TODO.md](./src/TODO.md) for incomming features :-)